Pakistani c.bank to buy govt paper in reverse repo

-* Says completion of Esencia acquisition Source text for Eikon: Further company coverage:

-KARACHI Feb 22 Pakistan's central bank said it would buy government paper from commercial banks on Friday in seven-day reverse repo to inject funds into the money market.
+KARACHI Feb 8 Pakistan's central bank said it would buy government paper from commercial banks on Friday in a seven-day reverse repo to inject funds into the money market.

 The State Bank of Pakistan did not say how much money it would inject through the open market operation.